mitraayushi/Code-Bounty/README.md

 node server.js
 ```

-Open your browser and navigate to `http://localhost:5000` to access Socratech.
+Open your browser and navigate to `http://localhost:5000` to access CodeBounty.